Pre-Nursing Track

 - 1 semester of statistics

-What Are Nursing Degree Options
+Nursing Degree Options After Loyola

-- Program lengths range from 15 to 22 months
+- Program lengths range from 15-22 months

 How to Prepare for the GRE

 Most accelerated baccalaureate level programs do not require a GRE score.
-A sometimes used standardized test for the Bachelor of Science in Nursing degree programs is the Test of Essential Academic Skills (TEAS), which tests basic reading and language usage skills, mathematics, and science concepts.
+A sometimes-used standardized test for the Bachelor of Science in Nursing degree programs is the Test of Essential Academic Skills (TEAS), which tests basic reading and language usage skills, mathematics, and science concepts.
 Your successful studies at Loyola will give you a solid foundation to succeed with the GRE test and TEAS.

 How to Apply to Nursing Schools